algorithm-notes/algorithm-notes.github.io/index.md

 - Pointers and iterators
 - Have general proficiency in c++ usage

-The book will be split into 3 sections: basic, intermediate and advanced.
+The website will be split into 3 sections: basic, intermediate and advanced.
 Each section will end on a problem subsection with classic problems that fits in the respective skill groups.
 Other problems are dispersed throughout the rest of the section.

 Disclaimer: At the time of writing, the authors have a modest ability and the advanced section does not include items that are above our skill level.
 It is recommended that readers familiar with our content look at other areas for knowledge.